InfluxCommunity/influxdb-ruby/README.md

 Write data with time precision:

-Writes time precision can be set 2 ways, either in the client initialization
+Time precision can be set in 2 ways, either in the client initialization

 ``` ruby
 require 'influxdb'